-Attendance Expectations & Office Absence Policy
+Attendance Expectations & Official Absence Policy

 Students frequently ask, “What do I do when I miss a class?”
 The University’s policy on class attendance is clear and straightforward.
 Regular and punctual class attendance is essential, and no assigned work is excused because of absence, no matter what the cause.
 Records of class attendance are the responsibility of the faculty, and every course’s syllabus should clearly state the instructor’s policy on class attendance and how attendance affects a student’s final evaluation in the course.